-If you are of pension age or have three or more children you may be entitled to Housing Benefit to help pay your rent if you rent your home and your income and savings are below a certain level.
+If you are of pension age you may be entitled to Housing Benefit to help pay your rent if you rent your home and your income and savings are below a certain level.

 Housing Benefit is largely funded by the Department for Work and Pensions (DWP) and administered by us on behalf of the government.
 It is strictly controlled to make sure that benefit is paid to those in real need.

 Don’t delay - if you think you will qualify apply now or you may lose out.